 Switch to a Tankless Water Heater

 How often is your family using hot water?
 For many households, the biggest demand for hot water is during the morning and evening for showers.
 However, if you have a traditional water heater, it’s using energy to keep that water hot all the time — even when you don’t need it.

 “The tank has to be heated and maintained so that when we do use hot water, it’s there, but the heat radiating from the tank ends up consuming a lot of energy,” said Jim Hughes, senior manager of education and training at Service Experts.

-Scale back on this waste by converting to a tankless water heater.
-This energy-efficient upgrade allows steamy showers on demand, without continually keeping a tank warm.
+Scale back on this waste by switching to a tankless water heater.
+This energy-efficient upgrade gives you steamy showers on demand, without constantly keeping a tank warm.